rsms/gitblog/README.md

 	$ chmod -R g+w .
 	$ sudo chown -R www-data .

 Open a web browser and point it to your `/my-blog/gitblog`.
 Enter email and your real name -- these will be used for commit messages.
-Also choose a good pass phrase wich in combination with your email will grand you administration privileges in the web administration interface.
+Also choose a good pass phrase which in combination with your email will grand you administration privileges in the web administration interface.

 When you're done you should see a single "Hello world" post.
 Okay, all good.